Digital-Identity-Labs/shibwright/README.md

 ## Any reasons not to use this?

-* It's an entire operating system and Java JDK just run an install script
+* It's an entire operating system and Java JDK just to run an install script

 ## Configuring and running Shibwright